archedata-io/.github/.github/PULL_REQUEST_TEMPLATE/refactor.md

 Describe the background and motivation for this refactoring.

-### Benefits
+### Scope of Work

-Describe the benefits of this refactoring.
+Describe the scope of this refactoring.

 ### Risks & Assumptions